Freedom of Information Act

 B. Indicate whether the information requested is for “commercial purpose”(1) in request (2).

 C. Specify if the records requested are to be disclosed for inspection or to be copied.
 If you desire that any records be certified, you must specify which ones.

 D. There will be no charge at this time for copying of requested records.

 E. If the records are kept in electronic format, a specific format may be requested and if feasible, will be so provided.
 If not, records will be provided either in the electronic format in which they are maintained (which will require payment by the requester of the actual cost of the medium only, i.e., disc, thumb drive, etc.) or on paper, if quantity is not in excess.

 F. The office will respond to a written request within five (5) working days or sooner, if possible.
 An extension of an additional five (5) working days may be necessary to properly respond.

 G. Records may be inspected or copied.
 If inspected, an employee must be present throughout the inspection.
-The records will be available for inspection during the library hours of 9 am to 4 pm, Monday through Friday at Waukegan Public Library Business Office, 128 North County Street, Waukegan, Illinois 60085.
+The records will be available for inspection during the library hours of 10am to 4pm, Monday through Friday at Waukegan Public Library, Administrative Office, 128 North County Street, Waukegan, Illinois 60085.